Find Your Child's Bus Information in Bus Planner

 3. Add your child using their Student ID from PowerSchool

-What You’ll See in the Parent Portal
+What You’ll See in Bus Planner

 Once your child has been assigned transportation, you'll be able to view: